Apple boosts iMac with 10th-gen Intel Core CPUs, nano-textured glass

 While Apple’s portable devices receive the lion’s share of attention these days, its all-in-one iMac desktop computers have remained popular with businesses — as likely to be at the front reception desk as in C-suite offices.
 Now that long-awaited keyboard and processor upgrades have been completed across the MacBook lineup, the iMac is finally getting an update, though it will use recent Intel processors rather than the “Apple silicon” announced for upcoming Macs at this year’s WWDC.

 Contrary to rumors that circulated ahead of today’s announcement, the new iMac hasn’t been fully redesigned — instead, it continues to use the same chassis that iMacs have sported for years, as a completely new iPad Pro-inspired model reportedly waits in the wings for release.
 Consequently, the latest iMac still comes in a 27-inch screen size, while a successor model is expected to have a 30-inch display.
-Apple has, however, introduced a matte glass option for the new iMac using nano-textured glass — a feature debuted in the Pro Display XDR last year.
-It’s available for a $500 premium over any model’s base price, reducing the iMac’s display reflectance while preserving most of its ability to display bright, vivid colors.
-While that’s still not cheap, the nano glass option is only half as expensive on the new iMac as it is on the Pro Display XDR.
+Apple has, however, introduced a matte screen option for the new iMac using nano-textured glass — a feature debuted in the Pro Display XDR last year.
+It’s available for a $500 premium over any model’s base price, reducing the iMac’s glass reflectance while preserving most of its ability to display bright, vivid colors.
+While that’s still not cheap, the nano-textured glass option is only half as expensive on the new iMac as it is on the Pro Display XDR.

 The new 27-inch iMac also improves upon its predecessor’s performance.
 Over the nearly year and a half that has passed since the last iMac upgrade, Intel’s 10th-generation Core processors have made their way into both Apple laptops and rival machines, leaving last year’s 8th- and 9th-generation Core-based iMacs conspicuously behind the curve.
 Apple’s prior 27-inch iMac lineup started at $1,799 with six-core i5 CPUs across the board, with the option of upgrading to an eight-core i9 chip, while its 21.5-inch models started with a dual-core, non-Retina $1,099 model, but offered a higher-end Retina screen and quad-core Intel i3 processor for only $200 more, then a second $200 step with a six-core i5.